Get Approved for up to $35,000 in 3 minutes

 Calculating Property Taxes in Canada

 When it comes to calculating property tax rates in Canada, the process is generally the same, but the rates are different.
-Essentially, the current value of your property is multiplied by the current tax rate to give you the amount you owe in property taxes annually.
+Essentially, the current value of your property is multiplied by the current tax rate using a unique tax formula to give you the amount you owe in property taxes annually.
 It’s important to remember that the house prices you pay when you purchase the home aren’t included in the property tax assessment, only the current market value.

 Depending on where you live in Canada, you may have other fees added to your property tax bills.
 Some of these other fees include the education tax and the city building fund.
 There may also be water and garbage collection fees included in the property taxes since they’re a public service.
 That said, some municipalities will make some of these services optional, depending on where you live.